 Indiana University Maurer School of Law – Bloomington (J.D., 1987); Managing Editor, Indiana Law Journal

 Dartmouth College (A.B., 1982)

 Honors / Awards

-Best Lawyers® 2019 Indianapolis Construction Lawyer of the Year; Best Lawyers® 2016 Indianapolis Litigation – Real Estate Lawyer of the Year; Distinguished Barrister, Indiana Lawyer 2015 Leadership in Law Award; 2014 Indianapolis Litigation – Real Estate Lawyer of the Year; Best Lawyers® 2016 and 2017 Indianapolis Litigation – Construction Lawyer of the Year; The Best Lawyers in America® for commercial litigation, real estate litigation, construction litigation and construction law 2007-2020; Chambers USA 2012-2014, 2016, 2017, 2019 litigation – general commercial; Indiana Super Lawyers® for business and construction litigation; AV® Peer Review rated by Martindale-Hubbell for 20 years
+Best Lawyers® 2019 Indianapolis Construction Lawyer of the Year; Best Lawyers® 2016 Indianapolis Litigation – Real Estate Lawyer of the Year; Distinguished Barrister, Indiana Lawyer 2015 Leadership in Law Award; 2014 Indianapolis Litigation – Real Estate Lawyer of the Year; Best Lawyers® 2016 and 2017 Indianapolis Litigation – Construction Lawyer of the Year; The Best Lawyers in America® for commercial litigation, litigation – real estate; litigation – construction; and construction law 2007-2021; Chambers USA 2012-2014, 2016, 2017, 2019 litigation – general commercial; Indiana Super Lawyers® for business and construction litigation; AV® Peer Review rated by Martindale-Hubbell for over 20 years

 - Obtained judgment in a state court bench trial that enforced client’s right to recover payment due under a settlement agreement in an FCC licensing proceeding.
 The decision was affirmed on appeal.
 Greater Greenwood Limited Partnership v.
 Sanders Broadcasting, 652 N.E.2d 566 (Ind.
 App.
 1995).